Jack12816/greppy/docs/guide/20_backend.md

 layer was implemented.
 The db-Store now acts as the layer's head.
 It processes the backend configuration and intializes all backends with their corresponding connections.
-Furthermore, it provides the possibility to integrate different a different ORM for each backend. db-Store works absolutely asynchronous, which results in the layer's high performance.
+Furthermore, it provides the possibility to integrate a different ORM for each backend. db-Store works absolutely asynchronous, which results in the layer's high performance.
 Additionally, db-Store includes and defines a set of methods for every backend interface.
 A purposeful and easy workflow